keypuncherlabs/eslint-plugin-starscraper/README.md

   > Enforce Intl with Id , defaultMessage  and description property

+### 'spacing-system'

+  > Absolute pixel values can never be provided to font-sizes, margins, or padding

 ## Using the rule(s)

 Add the plugin to the list of plugins in the .eslintrc file